 Poster matte has a matte finish and is slightly cheaper than Ilford Pearl.
 Poster matte has been selected for cost effective large poster prints.
 Ilford Pearl has a semi-gloss finish and is a better choice archivally for picture framing.
 The plastic component of Ilford Pearl provides better rigidity and this paper will last longer and look better over time.

-If you have hollow walls made with plasterboard (eg Giproc) then simple, nail in, brass picture hooks are ideal for pictures with a weight of up to 5-6kg.
+If you have hollow walls made with plasterboard (eg Giproc or drywall) then simple, nail in, brass picture hooks are ideal for pictures with a weight of up to 5-6kg.
 If you have cement walls you have two options.
 You can drill in and use 6mm plastic wall plugs and then simply add a screw.
 The second popular option is buying stick on (eg Command brand hooks) strip hooks.
-For heavier acrylic pictures we recommend a split batten/French cleat style hanging system.
-This system is included with Gusha acrylic pictures at the larger sizes.
+For heavier acrylic pictures we supply two D-ring hangers attached at the back of the picture.
 Download our guide to picture hanging fixings and options.